 The contracted surveying firms have researched, monumented, and approved a total of 2,324 GLO section corners, private claim corners and property-controlling corners in Macomb County through December 31, 2020.
 The surveyors have also established 93 Global Positioning System (GPS) monuments and placed State Plane Coordinate values on 1,595 corner monuments.
 The GPS monuments and State Plane Coordinate values placed on the corner monuments provide reference points for computerized mapping.

 Three Continuous Operating Reference System (CORS) stations have been installed as well.
-The stations are located in the Village of New Haven, the City of Warren and Washington Township.
+The stations are located in the Village of New Haven, the City of Warren, and Washington Township.
 The CORS stations are monitored by the Michigan Department of Transportation and have provided the most accurate GPS data in the world.

-The 2019 Remonumentation Program will fund the research and monumentation of 43 corners and place 57 State Plane Coordinate values on corner monuments.
+The 2021 Remonumentation Program will fund the research and monumentation of 41 corners and place 41 State Plane Coordinate values on corner monuments.

 CLICK HERE to return to the Macomb County Register of Deeds' Home Page

-- CONTACT: Martin C. Dunn, P.S., Remonumentation,120 North Main Street, Mount Clemens, MI 48043
+- CONTACT: Catherine M. DeDecker, P.S., Remonumentation Office,120 North Main Street, Mount Clemens, MI 48043

 - PHONE: (586) 469-7916